‘Raees’ is ‘full-on commercial cinema, but it is also artistic’, says its cinematographer

 The January 25 release Raees promises to be a tribute to the 1970s and a wholly contemporary take on the nexus between crime and politics.
 The characterisations of Shah Rukh Khan as the titular anti-hero, a big-time bootlegger in Gujarat, and Nawazuddin Siddiqui as Majmudar, the police officer who hunts him down, give off the vibe of a ’70s cops-and-robbers drama scripted by Salim-Javed.
 The contemporary touch is in the title: had such a film been made in the ’70s, it would have been about the upholder of the law rather than the lawbreaker.

 Among the other modern touches in Rahul Dholakia’s ambitious production is the cinematography, which is subtly stylised but very much within the realm of realism.
 Raees has been shot by KU Mohanan, the brilliant cinematographer of several documentaries, including Kamlabai and John & Jane, and movies such as Don, Talaash and Miss Lovely.
-Mohanan talks to Scroll.in about his approach towards Raees, after delivering the caveat that it “totally fiction” and not based on the rise and fall of Gujarati bootlegger Abtul Latif, as has been rumoured.
+Mohanan talks to Scroll.in about his approach towards Raees, after delivering the caveat that it “totally fiction” and not based on the rise and fall of Gujarati bootlegger Abdul Latif, as has been rumoured.

 Raees is set mainly in the 1970s, and is about a boy who grows up in the ’60s and becomes a don.
 The dialogue and the scenes have been written like a ’70s Amitabh Bachchan film, but I have not used ’70s shooting techniques.
 It’s very contemporary, although the soul of the film is from that decade.
 When you try to make a ’70s film in the way movie were made in those years, you end up with a spoof.